 Academic and Life Skills Development

-One way that school counseling programs help students is helping them develop important skills that transfer into adult life.
-Many K-12 students struggle to keep their work organized.
+One way that school counseling programs help students is by guiding them in developing important skills that transfer into adult life.
+Many K-12 students struggle to stay organized.
 This can result in late assignments and poor overall performance.
-Counselors help these students develop effective organizational systems and other important skills related to academic success and professional life.
+School counselors help these students develop effective organizational systems and other important skills related to academic success and professional life.

 College Selection and Application